iaeste-japan/www/hugo/content/en/required-docs.md

 {{< alert type="caution" title="Caution" >}}

-Documents marked with an asterisk (*) were revised on August 1, 2024, so please download the file again. <br> However, the revision was intended for terminology changes and clarity improvements and the main content has not changed.
+Documents marked with an asterisk (*) were revised on August 31, 2024, with changes to the classification of specializations in documents. <br>
+Please use the updated documents when applying.

 {{< /alert >}}